Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 In almost all pharmacy clinical negligence claims, the label on the box will have been correct.
 It will have your name, and of the medication you are supposed to have received.
 Sadly, it will be a prescription error and the medication is incorrect.
 People rarely notice the wrong medicine as generic medication suppliers have different boxes, tablet colours and sizes.

-Pharmacy negligence should not occur, as two pharmacists should double-check all prescriptions before being handed to you.
+Yes, pharmacy negligence is avoidable as two pharmacists should double-check all prescriptions before handing them to you.

-Unfortunately, pharmacy error cases are very common.
-They happen every day and result in compensation claims for negligence being filed and paid to those who suffered.
+Pharmacy error cases are very common and result in compensation claims for negligence being filed and paid to those who suffered.

 Can I claim for pharmacy negligence?

-You will need a No Win No Fee negligence solicitor and one who pays you 100% of the compensation you receive.
+You should use a No Win No Fee negligence solicitor and one who pays you 100% of the compensation you receive.
 If you win your pharmaceutical negligence case, your solicitor will be paid by the negligent pharmacy’s insurers.

 You may find that some solicitors will try and take a cut of your compensation, often up to 25% of the final figure.
-There is no need to agree to this deduction as there are negligence solicitors who will pay you 100% of the compensation recovered.
+There is no need to agree to this deduction as a no win no fee medical negligence solicitor will pay you 100% of the compensation recovered.

 What are the types of pharmacy negligence?